jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 * [JupyterHub](https://github.com/jupyterhub/jupyterhub)
 * [OAuthenticator](https://github.com/jupyterhub/oauthenticator))

-edit `contributors.py` to have the appropriate dates for each of these versions.
+Edit `contributors.py` to have the appropriate dates for each of these versions.
 Then, run the script and paste the output into the changelog.
 For an example, see [the v0.5 list of contributors](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/v0.5/CHANGELOG.md#contributors).